Fact Sheet

 - Most STIs are curable or at least manageable.
 It’s no fun to have an STI but it doesn’t mean the end of your sex life if you test positive for one.

-- Because many people can have STIs for a long time and not know it, it’s not always easy to tell who you got the STI from.
+- Many people can have STIs for a long time and not know it, so it’s not always easy to tell who you got the STI from.
 If you test positive for an STI, don’t assume it’s your current sexual partner(s).

 Want to get tested?
 Have other questions?